nerodroid/corona-dashbboard-h2o-wave/README.md

 ## 1. Wave Server

-to Run the app we need install adn run the wave server. https://wave.h2o.ai/docs/installation Extract the wave sdk and run waved to start the server.
+to Run the app we need install and run the wave server. https://wave.h2o.ai/docs/installation Extract the wave sdk and run waved to start the server.
 IMPORTANT : keep this server running throughout the process !